wescamp/betrayal_of_thaeylan-1.8/betrayal_of_thaeylan/README.txt

 2. How to play
 --------------

-From the main menu of Battle for Wesnoth select Multiplayer.
+Select Multiplayer from the main menu of Battle for Wesnoth.
 Then browse the list of scenarios on the left and select "Betrayal of Thaeylan".
 Use all map settings and always load your saved game from this menu.

 =========================